PHPCSStandards/PHP_CodeSniffer/README.md

 ## Documentation

-The documentation for PHP_CodeSniffer is available on the [Github wiki](https://github.com/PHPCSStandards/PHP_CodeSniffer/wiki).
+The documentation for PHP_CodeSniffer is available on the [GitHub wiki](https://github.com/PHPCSStandards/PHP_CodeSniffer/wiki).

 ## Issues

-Bug reports and feature requests can be submitted on the [Github Issue Tracker](https://github.com/PHPCSStandards/PHP_CodeSniffer/issues).
+Bug reports and feature requests can be submitted on the [GitHub Issue Tracker](https://github.com/PHPCSStandards/PHP_CodeSniffer/issues).

 ## Contributing